 For a relatively small city, St. Augustine offers many affordable restaurants.
 Some are within walking distance of the historic district.

-One budget favorite is the Spanish Bakery & Cafe at 42 St. George St. in the historic district.
+One budget favorite is the Spanish Bakery & Cafe on St. George Street in the historic district.
 Patrons frequently eat under the shade of a large cedar tree on the property.
-Empenadas, homemade soups, and Cuban sandwiches are favorites, and a filling lunch usually totals less than $10.
+Empanadas, homemade soups, and Cuban sandwiches are favorites, and a filling lunch usually totals less than $10.

 Just north of the historic district, Raintree is nice for a budget splurge.
 Patio dining and ample indoor seating augment excellent service.
-Menu entree prices range from $13-$30.
+Menu entree prices range from $13 to $30.